ishandandekar/Churnobyl/README.md

 - [x] Explore and update the files in `./data_schema`
 - [x] Only keep `.yaml` file for schema
 - [x] Figure out preprocessing code present in [`./temp/temp.py`](./temp/temp.py)
+- [x] Run model experiments notebook
-- [ ] Add code to save preprocessor and all models into the specified directory
+- [x] Add code to save preprocessor and all models into the specified directory
 - [ ] Fill the [`./churnobyl/data.py`](./churnobyl/data.py)
 - [ ] Fill the [`./churnobyl/model.py`](./churnobyl/model.py)
 - [ ] Fill the [`./churnobyl/pipeline.py`](./churnobyl/pipeline.py), to reflect the actual workflow
-- [ ] Run model experiments notebook
 - [ ] Update config file
 - [ ] Modulize the notebook code into python scripts
 - [ ] Integrate prefect for workflow orchestration